 There is nothing as enticing as appreciation.
 While the reader is about to close the email appointment message, he/she is pleased to see an appreciation message.
 It doesn’t do much to the appointment request, but it works.

-At the end of this section on how to ask for an appointment via email, look out for a quick response.
-If the response isn’t quick enough, you either did something wrong, or the receiver is yet to check his/her email.
+At the end of this section on how to ask for an appointment via email, lookout for a quick response.
+If the answer isn’t fast enough, you either did something wrong, or the receiver is yet to check his/her email.
 Also, do not resend the email that day unless the appointment is urgent.
 If it’s urgent, include that it is urgent in the second email.

 How to Ask for Appointment in Person Politely

 How do you ask for an appointment in person politely?
-Is it by kneeling down before the person?
-No, no, and no. Asking for an appointment politely in person is the easiest of all because you can read the person’s body language and facial reactions.
+Is it by kneeling before the person?
+No, no, and no. Asking for work politely in person is the easiest because you can read the person’s body language and facial reactions.

 A couple of times, I’ve had to meet with clients in-person to ask for an appointment.
-Their reactions aren’t always promising, but because I’m seeing them in person, it’s always easy to convince.
+Their reactions aren’t always promising, but because I’m seeing them in person, it’s still easy to convince them.
 Here’s how to ask for an appointment politely in person the same way I do.

-You don’t necessarily have to compose yourself while requesting through the email or over the phone, but you must be composed when meeting in-person.
+You don’t necessarily have to compose yourself while requesting through email or over the phone, but you must be organized when meeting in-person.

 If possible, take a deep breath before you face your target.

 In a few seconds, introduce and conclude the subject of discussion.
 If possible, let your statement cover all possible questions that the person may have for you.